premake/premake-core/website/docs/documentationFile.md

 Enables C# xmlDocumentationFile

-The documentation file is used for adding [xml comments](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/) to a dll that has been packed inside a framework or other C# related project.
-This can then be referenced inside other projects by placing it next to the corresponding dll.
+The `xmlDocumentationFile` option is used to include [XML comments](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/) in a DLL that has been included in a .NET framework or another C# project.
+These XML comments can then be referenced by other projects when placed alongside the corresponding DLL.

-This feature sets the [documentationfile](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-options/output#documentationfile) option inside csproj for each corresponding [configuration](https://premake.github.io/docs/configurations/)
+This feature sets the [documentationfile](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-options/output#documentationfile) option in a C# project's .csproj file for each respective [configuration](https://premake.github.io/docs/configurations/)

+## Usage ##
+To use xmlDocumentationFile, add the following line to your project configuration in your Premake script:

 ```lua
 documentationfile "targetdir"